adjust/windows_sdk/README.md

 // ...
 ```

-You can find more info on the official Microsoft documentation: [URI activation handling][handle-uri-activation]
+You can find more information in the official Microsoft documentation: [URI activation handling][handle-uri-activation]

-With this being set, you need to use the assigned scheme name in the Adjust tracker URL's `deep_link` parameter if you want your app to launch once the tracker URL is clicked.
+With this now set, you need to use the assigned scheme name in the Adjust tracker URL's `deep_link` parameter if you want your app to launch once the tracker URL is clicked.
 A tracker URL without any information added to the deep link can be built to look something like this:

 ```
 https://app.adjust.com/abc123?deep_link=adjustExample%3A%2F%2F
 ```

-Please, have in mind that the `deep_link` parameter value in the URL **must be URL encoded**.
+Please bear in mind that the `deep_link` parameter value in the URL **must be URL encoded**.

-After clicking this tracker URL, and with the app set as described above, your app will launch along with `OnActivated` event handler, inside which you will automatically be provided with the information about the `deep_link` parameter content.
+With the app set as described above, after clicking this tracker URL. your app will launch along with `OnActivated` event handler, inside which you will automatically be provided with the information about the `deep_link` parameter content.
 Once this content is delivered to you, it **will not be encoded**, although it was encoded in the URL.

 ### <a id="deeplinking-deferred"></a>Deferred deep linking scenario

-Deferred deep linking scenario happens when a user clicks on the Adjust tracker URL with the `deep_link` parameter in it, but does not have the app installed on the device at the moment of click.
+The deferred deep linking scenario occurs when a user clicks on the Adjust tracker URL with the `deep_link` parameter in it but does not have the app installed on the device at the time of click.
 After that, the user will get redirected to the  Microsoft Store to download and install your app.
 After opening it for the first time, the content of the `deep_link` parameter will be delivered to the app.

-In order to get info about the `deep_link` parameter content in a deferred deep linking scenario, you should set a delegate method (`DeeplinkResponse`) on the `AdjustConfig` object.
-This will get triggered once the Adjust SDK gets the info about the deep link content from the backend.
+In order to get information about the `deep_link` parameter content in a deferred deep linking scenario, you should set a delegate method (`DeeplinkResponse`) on the `AdjustConfig` object.
+This will get triggered once the Adjust SDK gets the information about the deep link content from the backend.

 ```cs
 // ...